Developer Problems

 Stack Growth Without Workflow Design

-As companies grow, they add tools:
+As companies grow, they add tools for:

 Each tool solves a problem.
 But together, they fragment the workflow.

-No single system provides unified visibility.
+No single system provides unified visibility—unless you choose one designed for it.

 Bring Your Workflow Into One View

-GitKron consolidates key workflow elements:
+GitKron consolidates key workflow elements so you switch less:

-Learn more �?'AI Assistance Inside the Workflow
+AI Assistance Inside the Workflow

 Code suggestions and explanations without switching tools.

-Learn more �?'Workflow-Centric Design
+Learn moreWorkflow-Centric Design

 GitKron isn't just a Git interface.
 It's designed around: